keisukeirie/Amazon_review_helpfulness_prediction/README.md

 ### Results:
 - Random Forest model tends to have high accuracy in predicting not helpful reviews compare to highly helpful reviews.
-- Even though overall accuracies of xgboost and random forest model are about the same, xgboost model predicted highly helpful reviews 4% more than random forest model with good amount of parameter optimization.
+- Even though overall accuracies of xgboost and random forest model are about the same, xgboost model predicted highly helpful reviews 4% more than the random forest model.
 - important features from XGBoost model tell us that:
   1. rank_values are important.
-I am guessing that there are worse reviews for more popular items.
+I am guessing that there are bad reviews for popular items.
   2. percent_GROUP_10 is one of my NMF results that grouped words from reviews with high rating.
 Meaning that it only contains words that represents positive sentiment of reviewers.
   3. multiple tfidf terms were my top features.
-I am not sure how these words influence quality of reviews but it seems like there is some connections that people don't see.
+I am not sure how these words influence quality of reviews but it seems like there is some connections that are not obvioust to us.
   4. I am not sure how price of product influenced prediction but there have to be some correlation between quality of reviews and price of items.
 My guess is that reviews of expensive items tend to get helpful votes more than less expensive items.
+I should check on this part for later.

 **XGBoost model's top15 most important features:**
 percent_GROUP_5 : 1.06626739725%